rcbops/rpc-extras/README.md

 for Rackspace Private Clouds.
 * `setup-logging.yml` - deploys and configures Logstash, Elasticsearch, and
-Kibana to tag, index, and expose aggregated logs from all hosts and containers in the deployment using the related plays mentioned above..
+Kibana to tag, index, and expose aggregated logs from all hosts and containers in the deployment using the related plays mentioned above.
 * `site.yml` - deploys all the above playbooks.

 Basic Setup: